Here's How Your Trade BEST Inc. (BEST) Aggressively Right Now

 Oppenheimer gave a rating of “Outperform” to BEST, setting the target price at $6 in the report published on March 02nd of the previous year.

-Volatility was left at 7.91%, however, over the last 30 days, the volatility rate increased by 10.15%, as shares surge +5.84% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -32.24% lower at present.
+Volatility was left at 8.10%, however, over the last 30 days, the volatility rate increased by 9.28%, as shares sank -10.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -45.19% lower at present.

 Stock Fundamentals for BEST